Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Experiments

-\textbf{Results.} Now, we visualize the differential-privately released count queries obtained by the proposed R1SMG and other comparing mechanisms in Figure \ref{fig:nyc_pickups}(b)-(h).
-The privacy budgets for all considered mechanismsm are $\epsilon = 0.5$ and $\delta = 10^{-7}$.
-Clearly, R1SMG outperforms all the comparing output perturbation mechanisms (i.e., Figure \ref{fig:nyc_pickups}(c)-(f)), as it preserves the global and local patterns of the non-private count query in Figure \ref{fig:nyc_pickups}(a).
-In contrast, the classic Gaussian, MVG, and MGM mechanism compromise the utility of the count query the most.
-For example, in Figure \ref{fig:nyc_pickups}(c), (e), and (f) many areas on the Manhattan island have no pickup counts, and the maximum count is also increased significantly (i.e., higher than 60, 50, and 40 compared to the non-private maximum count which is only 25).
-Although the analytic Gaussian mechanism outperforms the classic Gaussian and MVG mechanism by calibrating the noise variance exactly, it still introduces noise with higher magnitude than R1SMG.
-Finally, we observe that R1SMG has comparable performance with DAWA and $H_b$ that are developed specially for differentially private range queries.
-The error over ground truth ratio, i.e., $||\mathcal{M}(f(\bm{x}))-f(\bm{x})||_F/||f(\bm{x})||_F$ ($\mathcal{M}$ stands for a general mechanism), introduced by R1SMG, DAWA, and $H_b$ are $0.47\%$, $0.43\%$, and $0.72\%$, respectively.
-Note that DAWA has better results, because it is data-dependent (the noise is customized to the input data \cite{li2014data}). $H_b$ has better results, as it adopts ``constrained inference” (an accuracy boosting scheme) to control the mean square error of counting queries at various granularity.
-Although R1SMG introduces larger errors than the two task-specific mechanisms under the approximately same privacy guarantees (with additional $\delta$ probability), it is still very promising in other real-world tasks, because it is not task-dependent and can be applied to different applications.
+Clearly, the R1SMG mechanism outperforms all the comparing output perturbation mechanisms (i.e., Figure \ref{fig:nyc_pickups}(c)-(f)) even under a very restricted privacy budget, as it preserves the global and local patterns of the non-private count query in Figure \ref{fig:nyc_pickups}(a) in the best way.
+In contrast, the classic Gaussian, MVG, and MGM mechanisms greatly compromise the utility of the count query results although their privacy budget is $10^4$ times as large as that of our R1SMG mechanism.
+For example, in Figures \ref{fig:nyc_pickups}(c), (e), and (f) many areas on the Manhattan island have no pickup counts, and the maximum count is also increased significantly (i.e., higher than 60, 50, and 40, respectively, compared to the non-private maximum count which is only around 27).
+Although the analytic Gaussian mechanism outperforms the classic Gaussian and MVG mechanisms by calibrating the noise variance exactly, it still introduces noise with higher magnitude than the R1SMG mechanism.
+Finally, we observe that the R1SMG mechanism has comparable performance with DAWA and $H_b$ that are developed specially for differentially private range queries.
+Note that DAWA has slightly better results because it is data-dependent (the noise is customized to the input data \cite{li2014data}), and that $H_b$ adopts ``constrained inference” (an accuracy boosting scheme) to control the mean square error of counting queries at various granularities.
+Moreover, not only does the R1SMG mechanism introduces comparable errors with those by the two task-specific mechanisms under a much stricter privacy guarantee, but also it is very promising in other real-world tasks because it is not task-dependent.